EtteGit/EnragedRabbitProject/usermods/Happy_Hare_Driver/README.md

   **Advanced options**
 When not using synchronous load move the spring tension in the filament held by servo will be leverage to help feed the filament into the extruder.
 This is controlled with the `delay_servo_release` setting.
 It defaults to 2mm and is unlikely that it will need to be altered.
 <br>An option to home to the extruder using stallguard `homing_method=1` is avaiable but not recommended: (i) it is not necessary with current reduction, (ii) it is not readily compatible with EASY-BRD and (iii) is currently incompatible with sensorless selector homing which hijacks the gear endstop configuration.
 <br>The 'apply_bowden_correction' setting, if enabled, will make the driver "believe" the encoder reading and make correction moves to bring the filament to the desired end of bowden position.
 This is useful is you suspect slippage on high speed loading (requires accurate encoder).
 If disabled, the gear stepper will be solely responsible for filament positioning in bowden (requires minimal friction in feeder tubes).
-The associated (advanced) 'load_bowden_tolerance' and 'unload_bowden_tolerance' defines the point at which to apply to correction moves.
+The associated (advanced) 'load_bowden_tolerance' defines the point at which to apply to correction moves.
 See 'ercf_parameters.cfg' for more details.

   **Note about post homing distance**
 Regardless of loading settings above it is important to accurately set `home_to_nozzle` distance.
 If you are not homing to the toolhead sensor this will be from the extruder entrance to nozzle.
 If you are homing to toolhead sensor, this will be the (smaller) distance from sensor to nozzle.
 For example in my setup of Revo & Clockwork 2, the distance is 72mm or 62mm respectively.